• Skip to primary navigation

 2 cooked shrimp that have been flipped over to reveal its natural orange-red color with crispy bits in contrast to the remaining shrimp that haven't yet been flipped over and are pale pink and white in comparison

-Around here, any kind of seafood is a house favorite and we tend to eat a wide variety of it (especially shrimp).
+Around here, any kind of seafood is a house favorite, and we tend to eat a wide variety of it (especially shrimp).
 There are lots of ways to cook shrimp at home and make it taste even better than your favorite restaurant.
-The key is a few easy professional tips and techniques to help take your shrimp, mushroom, or chicken fettuccine alfredo to the next level.

 Use the best quality sweet shrimp you can find (even if they're frozen).
 For this recipe, I love to use any shrimp from the red family because they're a sweeter, fattier, and more tender variety.
 This may mean you have to buy quality frozen shrimp instead of sad-looking fresh shrimp (see below for tips on how to buy the best shrimp).